Skip to main content

 A guarantee or indemnity is where someone has agreed to support a person who has borrowed money (for example, a personal loan) if that person then doesn’t pay the money they owe or agrees to pay for the lender’s losses if the person doesn’t do what they said they would.

-What’s the situation after the transfer?
+What’s the situation now that the transfer has happened?

 Guarantee and indemnity obligations contained in agreements you enter into with Nationwide after the transfer won’t be restricted in this way.